adamlevi87/project1-AppCode/README.md

 Variables that must be set on CircleCI's project (as mentioned in the config file project1-AppCode/.circleci/config.yml):
 1. $DOCKER_USERNAME
 2. $DOCKER_PASSWORD
 3. $GITHUB_PERSONAL_TOKEN (created from your github account - developer settings.
-You must add permissions to this token too)
+You must add permissions to this token too actions & contents both Read-Write)